Toolkit for using social media and websites for impact

 Instagram is a platform for sharing images and videos.
 Instagram users are predominately under 35 years old.

-Professional videos and animations can be expensive, approx £1000/minute and £2000/minute respectively.
+Professional videos and animations can be expensive, approximately £1000/minute and £2000/minute respectively.
 There is free software to make videos but think about your audience and what level of production value you may need to engage them.
-You may need professional support if they will also be made available as teaching materials.

-Videos and animations should be about 2 minutes long, audiences tend not to view for longer than that, it is better to have more short topic focused videos than a single long video.
+Videos and animations should be about 2 minutes long as that tends to be the maximum viewing time for audiences on social media.
+It is better to have more short topic focused videos than one single long video.

-Plan the content with you audience in mind, story-boarding is a useful way of making the most of your 2 minutes.
+Plan the content with your audience in mind - story-boarding is a useful way of making the most of your 2 minutes.

 ScHARR has created a number of animations, Research Hacks, explaining different online platforms, including making animations using free software.

-Podcasts can enable you to share longer voice recording on your research.
+Podcasts can enable you to share longer voice recordings about your research.
 Podcasts are normally up to 30 minutes long.

-Before you start, consider what it was that you had originally wanted to achieve through sharing your research online.
-This may have developed or changed due to your interactions, what indicators would now best describe the impact.
+Before you start, consider what it was that you had originally wanted to achieve by sharing your research online.
+This may have developed or changed due to your interactions.

 Things that you could measure to help demonstrate the impacts are:

-Altmetrics tracks the online activity of the research outputs that you have put on MyPublications.
-Whilst citations can take years to build up, Altmetric begins tracking engagement with an output as soon as it's published, giving you almost immediate feedback on how it's being shared and discussed long before any citation data becomes available.
-You can view your altmetric information by clicking the altmetric doughnut by you output in MyPublications.
-Find more information on our Altmetrics webpage
+Altmetrics tracks the online activity of the research outputs that you have put on myPublications.
+While citations can take years to build up, Altmetric begins tracking engagement with an output as soon as it's published, giving you almost immediate feedback on how it's being shared and discussed long before any citation data becomes available.
+You can view your Altmetric information by clicking the Altmetric doughnut by your output in myPublications.
+Find more information on the Altmetrics webpage.

-Google analytics tracks your webpages and material it can provide data such as the number of people visiting our site, which country they are in and which links are clicked most often on a particular page.
-If your webpages are on the University's Content Management System (CMS) you can get access to google analytics is available through CiCS here
+Google Analytics tracks your webpages.
+It can provide data such as the number of people visiting the site, which country they are in and which links are clicked most often on a particular page.
+If your webpages are on the University's Content Management System (CMS) you can access Google Analytics through CiCS.

 Twitter analytics tracks impression from your tweets.
 It shows your top tweets, numbers of retweets, link clicks and your most influential followers.
-You can get the reach of individual tweets by selecting one and then clicking on the graph icon or get a monthly report by going to twitter analytics and selecting the tweets tab.
-For more information visit the twitter analytics blog
+You can find the reach of individual tweets by selecting one and then clicking on the graph icon or get a monthly report by going to Twitter analytics and selecting the tweets tab.
+For more information visit the Twitter analytics blog.

 Facebook analytics record the activity from a page you have created.
 It shows number of likes, content views, comments and whether the page was accessed via another website.
 To get an overview of your page activity from the last 7 or 28 days select the insights tab at the top of the page.
-To get more detailed data on likes, reach, and engagement select the relevant tabs.
-Here is details guidance from from razor social on facebook insights.
+To get more detailed data on likes, reach and engagement select the relevant tabs.
+There is detailed guidance from Razor Social on Facebook insights.

-If you are looking to develop your use of social media as part of research impact activity, then the social media team in corporate communications can work with you on understanding the best tools for your needs and how to use them effectively and efficiently.
+If you are looking to develop your use of social media as part of research impact activity, the social media team in Corporate Communications can work with you on understanding the best tools for your needs and how to use them effectively and efficiently.

-For more information on the guidance and training available for using social media, please contact us via firstname.lastname@example.org
+For more information on the guidance and training available for using social media, contact email@example.com.